Deploying with Git

 Use this same command whenever you want to deploy the latest committed version of your code to Heroku.

-Note that Heroku only deploys code that you push to master or main.
+Heroku only deploys code that you push to the master or main branches of the remote.
 Pushing code to another branch of the heroku

 remote has no effect.

-If you want to deploy code to Heroku from a non-master
+To deploy code to Heroku from a non-main

 branch of your local repository (for example, testbranch

-), use the following syntax to ensure it is pushed to the remote’s master
+), use the following syntax push it to the remote’s main

 branch:

-Applications that rely on Git submodules are supported, in addition to many other dependency resolution strategies.
+This method supports applications that rely on Git submodules, in addition to many other dependency resolution strategies.

 After you initiate a Heroku deploy with git push

-, you can detach from the resulting build process by pressing Ctrl + C. This does not cancel the build or the deploy.
-The build will continue in the background and will create a new release as soon as it completes.
+, you can detach from the resulting build process by pressing Ctrl + C. Detaching doesn’t cancel the build or the deploy.
+The build continues in the background and creates a new release as soon as it completes.

 remote at roughly the same time.

-If this occurs, the different versions of your app will be deployed to Heroku in the order in which their respective builds complete.
-Note that this can differ from the order in which the pushes occurred.
+If this situation occurs, the different versions of your app deploy to Heroku in the order in which their respective builds complete.
+This order can differ from the order in which the pushes occurred.

-For example, consider two builds, A and B. If Build B starts after Build A but finishes before it, Heroku will deploy Build B first.
-Then, when Build A eventually completes, Heroku will deploy it, replacing Build B.
+For example, consider two builds, A and B. If Build B starts after Build A but finishes before it, Heroku deploys Build B first.
+Then, when Build A eventually completes, Heroku deploys it, replacing Build B.

-By default, Heroku uses HTTP as its Git transport.
-The Heroku CLI will automatically place credentials in the .netrc
+Heroku uses HTTPS as its Git transport (the SSH transport is not supported).
+The Heroku CLI automatically places credentials in the .netrc

 file on heroku login

 .
-The Git client uses cURL when interacting with HTTP remotes, and cURL will use the credentials from the .netrc
+The Git client uses cURL when interacting with HTTP(S) remotes, and cURL uses the credentials from the .netrc

 file.
-See the Authentication section and the CLI authentication article for details.
+See the CLI authentication article for details.

-If, for any reason, you authenticate to the Git service with incorrect credentials, you’ll get this error:
+If you authenticate to the Git service with incorrect credentials, you get this error:

 remote: !
 WARNING: